Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

                                     [gas2, diamond])

-Note that the bulk (i.e., 3D or homogeneous) phases that participate in the surface reactions must also be passed as arguments to `Interface`.
+Note that the bulk (i.e., 3D or homogeneous) phases that participate in the surface reactions must also be passed as arguments to :py:class:`Interface`.

 Converting CK-format files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the `Converting CK-format Files <ck-conversion.html>`_ documentation for
+See the `Converting CK-format Files <ck-conversion.html>`__ documentation for
 information on how to convert from Ck-format to CTI format.

 Getting Help
 ============

-In addition to the Sphinx-generated `Python documentation </documentation/index.html#Python>`_,
+In addition to the Sphinx-generated `Python documentation </documentation/index.html#Python>`__,
 documentation of the Python classes and their methods can be accessed from
 within the Python interpreter as well.